-Extractables and Leachables (E&Ls) are the small molecules present in a polymer system including antioxidants, surfactants, slip agents, plasticizers, acid scavengers, crosslinking agents, lubricants, residual monomers and oligomers.
+E&L testing (Extractables and Leachables) is conducted on the small molecules present in a polymer system including antioxidants, surfactants, slip agents, plasticizers, acid scavengers, crosslinking agents, lubricants, residual monomers and oligomers.
 It is not uncommon to find tens or even hundreds of individual small molecules species which are extractable from a given polymer system depending on the extraction conditions.

 - Analysis blanks

 Read more about the process used to determine extractables and leachables (E&L) testing from plastics in the white paper.

 Jordi Labs specializes in the analysis of plastics and has the experience and knowledge to make your E&L study a success.
 Jordi partners with our customers to develop and execute E&L studies empowered by more than 3 decades of analytical experience and state of the art instrumentation.

 Browse our Extractables & Leachables (E&L) Testing Research

 Our team of PhD chemists is researching this rapidly changing area of analytical chemistry.
 We will publish our white papers and case studies here.